Large rainbow cliques in randomly perturbed dense graphs: Introduction

 An edge-colouring $\psi$ of a graph $G$ is said to be $b$-{\em bounded} if no colour is used on more than $b$ edges.
 It is said to be {\em locally-$b$-bounded} if every colour appears at most $b$ times at every vertex.
 In particular, locally-$1$-bounded colourings are the traditional {\em proper} colourings.
 A subgraph $H \subseteq G$ is said to be {\em rainbow} with respect to an edge colouring $\psi$, if any two of its edges are assigned different colours under $\psi$, that is, if $|\psi(H)| := |\psi(E(H))| = e(H)$, where $\psi(E(H)) := \{\psi(e) : e \in E(H)\}$.
 We write $G \rainbow H$, if $G$ has the property that every proper colouring of its edges admits a rainbow copy of $H$.

-For a fairly complete overview regarding the emergence of small fixed rainbow configurations in random graphs with respect to to every $b$-bounded colouring, see the work of Bohman, Frieze, Pikhurko, and Smyth~\cite{BFPS10} and references therein.
+For a fairly complete overview regarding the emergence of small fixed rainbow configurations in random graphs with respect to every $b$-bounded colouring, see the work of Bohman, Frieze, Pikhurko, and Smyth~\cite{BFPS10} and references therein.
 The first to consider the emergence of small fixed rainbow configurations in random graphs with respect to proper colourings were R\"odl and Tuza~\cite{RT92}.
 In a response to a question of Spencer (see, \cite[page 19]{Erdos79}), R\"odl and Tuza studied the emergence of rainbow cycles of fixed length.
-The systematic study of the emergence of general rainbow fixed graphs in random graphs with respect to proper colourings was initiated by Kohayakawa, Kostadinidis and Mota~\cite{KKM14, KKM18}.